MENU

 All released on the Papal Products label.
 All Hastings of Malawi releases can be heard here.

 Popular on YouTube this video shows "groan tubes" attached to bicycle wheels.
-This sound sculpture was created by John Grieve in 2014.
 Groan tubes are related to reed organ pipes.
 They are sounded by a reed which moves within a tube thus changing the pipe length and the frequency of the note produced.
-Other organ pipe experiments can be seen here where you can also see the machine as part of a sound performance.
+Other organ pipe experiments can be seen here.

-Film used as the projection backdrop for a recent Hastings of Malawi performance in Wroclaw Poland.
+Film used as the projection backdrop for a recent Hastings of Malawi performance at the Wroclaw industrial music festival in Poland.

 Duration 20 minutes.